Graduate Medicine

 The Florida State University Physician Assistant (PA) program is a seven semester (27 months), 111 credit-hour program designed to train students to practice medicine as physician assistants as part of the Physician-PA Team.
 Upon completion, our graduates will receive the Master of Science in Physician Assistant Practice degree.
 The PA Program at FSU is extremely challenging with a strong emphasis in the biomedical sciences, simulation, and procedural skills.
 Although challenging, students will find a welcoming environment and an unrivaled network of support provided by an inter-professional team, who are committed to students' academic and professional success.

-To be considered for the FSU College of Medicine PA program, a student must be judged by the PA Student Progress Committee to be in good standing; earn a "C" or better in each required course in the curriculum; have a 3.0 cumulative GPA at the time of graduation; and successfully complete all program-required patient encounters and all clinical/procedural skills.
+To complete the FSU College of Medicine PA program, a student must be judged by the PA Student Progress Committee to be in good standing; earn a “C” or better in each required course in the curriculum; have a 3.0 cumulative GPA at the time of graduation; and successfully complete all program-required patient encounters and all clinical/procedural skills.

 Students must also successfully complete all graduate surveys (these are Professional Behavior Assessments comprising a summary of assessments of professional behavior by the core faculty.
 They include the professionalism assessment tool; PA competency self-assessment; clinical site visitor and clinical preceptors made throughout the curriculum; and successful completion of the Summative Evaluations, which include a comprehensive written examination (knowledge) and an Objective Structured Clinical Exam (OSCE, clinical skills and professional behavior).